wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 # Overview

-The WebRTC-HTTP Ingest Protocol (WHIP) is designed to facilitate a one-time exchange of Session Description Protocol (SDP) offers and answers using HTTP POST requests.
+The WebRTC-HTTP Egress Protocol (WHEP) is designed to facilitate a one-time exchange of Session Description Protocol (SDP) offers and answers using HTTP POST requests.
 This exchange is a fundamental step in establishing an Interactive Connectivity Establishment (ICE) and Datagram Transport Layer Security (DTLS) session between WHEP player and the streaming service endpoint (Media Server).

 Upon successful establishment of the ICE/DTLS session, unidirectional media data transmission commences from the media server to the WHEP player.
 It is important to note that SDP renegotiations are not supported in WHEP, meaning that no modifications to the "m=" sections can be made after the initial SDP offer/answer exchange via HTTP POST is completed and only ICE related information can be updated via HTTP PATCH requests as defined in {{ice-support}}.